Dictatorship: Asia

 The Middle East was decolonized during the Cold War, and many nationalist movements gained strength post-independence.
 These nationalist movements supported non-alignment, keeping most Middle Eastern dictatorships out of the American and Soviet spheres of influence.
 These movements supported pan-Arab Nasserism during most of the Cold War, but they were largely replaced by Islamic nationalism by the 1980s.
 Several Middle Eastern countries were the subject of military coups in the 1950s and 1960s, including Iraq, Syria, North Yemen, and South Yemen.
-A 1953 coup overseen by the American and British governments restored Mohammad Reza Pahlavi as the absolute monarch of Iran, who in turn was overthrown during the Iranian Revolution of 1979 that established Ruhollah Khomeini as the Supreme Leader of Iran under an Islamist government.
+A 1953 coup overseen by the American and British governments restored Mohammad Reza Pahlavi as the absolute monarch of Iran, who in turn was overthrown during the Iranian Revolution of 1979 that established Ruhollah Khomeini as the Supreme Leader of Iran under a Shia Islamist government, with Ali Khamenei taking over after Khomeini's death.

 Europe

+António de Oliveira Salazar became Prime Minister of Portugal in 1932 and established the Estado Novo.
+Francisco Franco took power in Spain after leading the Nationalist faction to victory in the Spanish Civil War and became a dictator in 1939.

 During World War II, many countries of Central and Eastern Europe had been occupied by the Soviet Union.
 When the war ended, these countries were incorporated into the Soviet sphere of influence, and the Soviet Union exercised control over their governments.
 Josip Broz Tito declared a communist government in Yugoslavia during World War II, which was initially aligned with the Soviet Union.
 The relations between the countries were strained by Soviet attempts to influence Yugoslavia, leading to the Tito–Stalin split in 1948.
 Albania was established as a communist dictatorship under Enver Hoxha in 1944.
 It was initially aligned with Yugoslavia, but its alignment shifted throughout the Cold War between Yugoslavia, the Soviet Union, and China.
 The stability of the Soviet Union weakened in the 1980s.
-The Soviet economy became unsustainable, and communist governments lost the support of intellectuals.
+The Soviet economy became unsustainable, and communist governments lost the support of intellectuals and their population in general.
 In 1989, the Soviet Union was dissolved, and communism was abandoned by the countries of Central and Eastern Europe through a series of revolutions.

 Latin America

 Military dictatorships remained prominent in Latin America during the Cold War, though the number of coups declined starting in the 1980s.
 Between 1967 and 1991, 12 Latin American countries underwent at least one military coup, with Haiti and Honduras experiencing three and Bolivia experiencing eight.
-A one-party communist dictatorship was formed in Cuba when a US-backed dictatorship was overthrown in the Cuban Revolution, creating the only Soviet-backed dictatorship in the western hemisphere.
+A one-party communist dictatorship was formed in Cuba when the dictatorship of Fulgencio Batista, weakened by an American arms embargo against his regime, was overthrown in the Cuban Revolution, creating the only Soviet-backed dictatorship in the western hemisphere.
 To maintain power, Chilean dictator Augusto Pinochet organized Operation Condor with other South American dictators to facilitate cooperation between their respective intelligence agencies and secret police organizations.